 - A minimum of $15,000 in property damage liability coverage

-Under Colorado law, a motorist may opt out of uninsured/underinsured coverage; however, keeping underinsured and uninsured coverage is highly recommended to provide comprehensive protection in the event of an accident.
+Under state law, a motorist may opt out of uninsured/underinsured coverage; however, keeping underinsured and uninsured coverage is highly recommended to provide comprehensive protection in the event of a crash.
 It may also be advisable to seek coverage in excess of the minimum coverage limits.
 An insurance agent can help determine the appropriate coverage for each household.

 Colorado Motorcycle Helmet Laws

-If you or someone you know received a head injury from a motorcycle accident, contact our Denver motorcycle accident attorneys for a free consultation.
-Head injuries can be particularly devastating because a traumatic brain injury can leave a person with permanent brain damage and in need of life-long care.
-Helmet use helps to reduce the risk of a motorcycle rider dying by 37% and reduces the chance of a head injury by 69%.
+If you or someone you know received a head injury from a motorcycle accident, contact a Denver motorcycle accident attorney for a free consultation.
+Head injuries can be particularly devastating because a traumatic brain damage can leave a person with permanent brain damage and in need of life-long care.
+Helmet use helps to reduce the risk of a motorcycle rider dying by 37% and reduces the chance of a head trauma by 69%.
 The NHTSA estimated that in 2013 and 2014, helmets saved over 1600 lives each year.

 A victim of a motorcycle accident can recover several different types of damages.

 - Economic damages seek to compensate the victim for the quantifiable consequences of the crash.
 For example, a motorcycle accident claim will include compensation for medical bills, lost wages from missed work, projected costs of ongoing medical care, and more.
-If a motorcycle accident leads to permanent injury or death, a claim may address loss in earning capacity or income.
+If a motorcycle crash leads to permanent disabilities or death, a claim may address loss in earning capacity or income.

 - General damages provide reimbursement for intangible or immaterial losses.
 Examples include physical pain, suffering, or loss in life quality.
 In the case of a wrongful death, the surviving family members may be able to collect damages resulting from loss of partnership, consortium, or guidance.

 - In some cases, a plaintiff may be able to collect punitive damages from a defendant.
 These apply to cases of gross negligence, intentional conduct, or extreme recklessness.
-An example might be a death or serious injury resulting from a DUI.
+An example might be a death or serious personal damages resulting from a DUI.

-Motorcycle accidents can be devastating and lead to extensive damages.
-In the event of an accident, it’s essential to speak to a Denver personal injury attorney as soon as possible.
-A claim can help compensate for both the material and immaterial losses that result from the crash
+A motorcycle accident in Denver can be devastating and lead to extensive damages.
+In the event of a crash, it’s essential to speak to a Denver personal injury attorney as soon as possible.
+A claim can help compensate for both the material and immaterial losses that result from the motorcycle accident.

-Proving Negligence in a Motorcycle Accident in Denver
+Proving Negligence For Motorcycle Accident Injuries in Denver

 When pursuing a lawsuit against a driver who’s careless or reckless driving has left you or a loved one injured, the legal theory that you are likely going to be seeking to hold the driver liable under is that of negligence.
 Negligence is “the failure to exercise the standard of care that a reasonably prudent person would have exercised in a similar situation.”
 Black’s Law Dictionary 1135 (9th ed.
 2009).
 If you can show that the defendant was negligent, that is that the defendant did not exercise the proper standard of care, then you may be able to hold the defendant liable for the injuries you sustained as a result of the defendant’s careless actions.